Emmanuel-Ngari/cybersecurity-homelab/README.md

 - Attack simulations
 - Defensive security experiments

-The LAB-NET environment is isolated and intended only for authorized laboratory activities.
+The "LAB-NET" environment is isolated and intended only for authorized laboratory activities.

 ---